ClojureBridge/curriculum/outline/data_structures.md

 Note that the last example produces an empty list.

 What can you do with lists?
-You'll usually use a vector to store a collection of data (I want to say "list" here, but that's super-confusing.)
+You'll usually use a vector to store a collection of data (I want to say "list" here, but that's super-confusing).
 Sometimes, though, you want a collection that you can quickly add and remove the head of.
 Think of a list like this as a stack of something -- coins, plates, books, whatever.
 It's easy to add to the top or take stuff off the top.
 Can you see why it'd be hard to remove things from the bottom of a list?

 Here are some functions that operate on lists: